HEGSRR/RPl-Spielman-2020/data/metadata/ACS_2012_geographic_metadata.md

 - `Temporal Coverage`: 2008-2012
 - `Temporal Resolution`: Data averaged over five years
 - `Lineage`: Original data downloaded from Social Explorer and then placed in the original study's GitHub repository: https://github.com/geoss/sovi-validity.
 Reproduction data obtained directly from the census via API.
 - `Distribution`: The reproduction data is distributed via a census API.
 See the detailed tables on the [census website](https://www.census.gov/data/developers/data-sets/acs-5year/2012.html) and instructions for drawing census data directly into python on the [pygris website](https://walker-data.com/pygris/).
-Spielman et al originally accessed the ACS data with Social Explorer from the following two tables.
+Spielman et al. originally accessed the ACS data with Social Explorer from the following two tables.
   - http://www.socialexplorer.com/pub/reportdata/HtmlResults.aspx?reportid=R10728365
   - http://www.socialexplorer.com/pub/reportdata/HtmlResults.aspx?reportid=R10775556
 - `Constraints`: Census data is available in the public domain